 Run the Database Setup utility for SQL Server (mss_setup) on a Microsoft SQL Server system to establish SharePlex as a SQL Server database user.
 This utility creates the following:

-- A SharePlex user account with full DBA privileges - Tables and indexes for use by SharePlex and owned by the SharePlex user in a database of your choosing - · A default database connection.
+- · A SharePlex user account with the db owner role - Tables and indexes for use by SharePlex and owned by the SharePlex user in a database of your choosing - · A default database connection.